coopengo/trytond/doc/ref/pyson.rst

 variables named by the *arguments* explained below.
-Missing values of arguments named by  ``year``, ``month``, ``day``, ``hour``, ``minute``, ``second``, ``microseconds`` take their defaults from the actual date and time.
+Missing values of arguments named by  ``year``, ``month``, ``day``, ``hour``, ``minute``, ``second``, ``microseconds`` take their defaults from the actual date and time in UTC.
 When values of arguments named by ``delta_*`` are given, these are added  to the appropriate attributes in a date and time preserving manner.